Getting more customers in today’s competitive world is nearly impossible.

 On top of that, the campaign reached 54% of all U.S. travelers!

-65% of people who saw the campaign said that they planned to visit Hawaii in the next year or two.
+The cherry on top: 65 percent of people who saw the campaign said that they planned to visit Hawaii in the next year or two.

 They did this by leveraging local Hawaiian micro-influencers like Lindsey Higa:

 They focused on influencers who connected to their ideal vision and brand image.

 Despite being a boring tourism board, they were able to generate incredible traction and drive high amounts of interest in travel.

 One of the key reasons that they found such success was because of user-generated content.